 If you find yourself still yearning for some good ol’ and classic Latino and Dominican joints, I recommend checking out The Peralta Project.
 Peralta is hands-down one of my favorite artists (I wish he would sell his amazing canvases) and he has been pushing out great artwork for as long as I can remember.
 His work is uplifting, inspiring and it’s sure to raise an eyebrow while putting a smile on your face.
 Huge fan!

 In the last four years, I have been lucky to find myself working at some amazing companies as a Senior Product Designer and User Experience Architect.

 Starting with MATLAB, where I worked with a very talented group of people while building and shipping products to market.
 Working at Mathworks was an unforgettable experience that paved the way, allowing me to understand further the of creating digital products.

-I then went on to implement my product design and entrepreneur expertise to help build a number of startups (Rokk3rLabs, Juana La Iguana, Hyp3rApp and AdMobilize).
-This ultimately exposed me to a new world, which is continuously and rapidly growing.
+I then went on to implement my product design and entrepreneur expertise to help build a few (Rokk3rLabs, Juana La Iguana, Hyp3rApp and AdMobilize) startups.
+This experience exposed me to a new world, which is continuously and rapidly growing.
 Startups offer a unique environment for product designers, as it allows us to wear many hats and solve problems beyond perfecting pixels and interactions.

 Today I am at PWC Digital, where as part of The Experience Center of PriceWaterhouseCoopers, I work with creative teams to craft experiences for global brands.
 These are exciting times for sure, and I can’t wait to see what the future holds.

-My main plan now is to focus all of my energy in building digital products.
+My primary goal now is to focus all of my energy on building digital products.
 I want to develop products that can solve problems for users.
 I want to use my previous experience and challenge myself to create products that can provide solutions for small or large groups of people.